caseyg/awesome/TOPICS.md

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.

+*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.

 *   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript